-The Payson Senior Center (PSC) is operating the Beeline bus as a "pilot system" for the Payson/Star Valley areas.
-It is the goal of PSC to operate for at least two (2) years and then turn the system over to another entity for permanent administration.
+The Payson Senior Center (PSC) is operating the Beeline bus as a "pilot system" for the Payson/Star Valley area.
+The Town of Payson will take over operations by the end of December, 2022 until there is another entity for permanent administration.
 The Payson Senior Center is participating with other Gila County agencies in the Gila County Transit Governance Study, which is currently underway.